The Verrazano School

 As an incoming student in The Verrazano School, you must have proof of immunization on file in the College Health Center by May 1st.
 We cannot create your fall schedule unless this information is on file.
 State law requires that you must be immunized against measles, mumps, rubella (MMR) and meningitis.
 This rule applies to all students regardless of your entry date into the College.
 You may also opt to sign a meningitis refusal form in lieu of the vaccination.

 You must return the completed Medical Certification for MMR Immunizations and the Meningitis Response Form.
 Please return these forms to The Verrazano School Office with your Admissions Response Form, and we will deliver them to the Health Center.

 Immunization forms can be found online on the New Student Guide.

 College Courses/AP Courses

-Official transcripts for courses taken through a college (e.g. St. Johns University, SUNY Albany, etc.) must be requested from those institutions unless you have taken a course through a CUNY school.
-Please have your official transcripts mailed directly to The Verrazano School Office.
+Official transcripts for courses taken through a college (e.g. St. Johns University, SUNY Albany, etc.) must be requested from those institutions unless you have taken a course through a CUNY school and sent directly to The Verrazano School Office.
 Transcripts for courses already completed should be mailed immediately.
 Transcripts for courses you are taking currently should be mailed as soon as possible after the completion of the course.
 If you have taken a course through a CUNY (e.g. Kingsborough), please notify the Verrazano office and we will make arrangements to retrieve your transcript if possible.